Information and Advice on the Morning-After Pill

 (per 100 users)

-- EllaOne®’s active ingredient, ulipristal acetate, works within 120 hours, i.e. 5 days, of sexual intercourse.
-It is more likely than others to be effective, even when ovulation is immanent.
+- EllaOne®’s active ingredient, ulipristal acetate, works within 120 hours, i.e., five days, of sexual intercourse.
+It is more likely than others to be effective, even when ovulation is imminent.

 - All other morning-after pills contain levonorgestrel, a concentrated synthetic version of the hormone progestin (the pregnancy hormone).